Alireza Ghazavi Khorasgani

 Publications

 This study introduces a novel approach for energy-efficient resource allocation in millimeter-wave networks, assisted by multiple intelligent reflecting surfaces (IRS).
-The proposed framework optimizes the dynamic ON/OFF control and phase shifts of Intelligent Reflecting Surfaces (IRS) elements, along with beamforming (BF) at Access Points (AP), under practical constraints.
-Unlike existing approaches, our model enhances Energy Efficiency (EE) by optimizing a fixed number of ON IRS elements.
-We propose innovative algorithms, including modified nested fractional programming (NFP) for BF and Simulated Annealing (SA)-type algorithm for phase shift and element selection.
-Our framework satisfies quality-of-service (QoS) requirements while addressing practical IRS deployment limitations.
-Results show a 132.17% improvement in EE under realistic scenarios, highlighting the potential of our method as a key strategy for future 6G networks.
+The proposed framework optimizes the dynamic ON/OFF control and phase shifts of IRS elements, along with beamforming (BF) at access points (AP), under practical constraints.
+Unlike existing methods, our model enhances energy efficiency (EE) by optimizing a fixed number of ON IRS elements.
+We present innovative algorithms, including a modified nested fractional programming (NFP) for BF and a simulated annealing (SA)-type algorithm for phase shift and element selection.
+Our results demonstrate a 6.5-fold improvement in EE under a realistic scenario compared to benchmark, highlighting the effectiveness of our approach as a crucial strategy for future 6G networks.

 Intelligent Reflecting Surface (IRS) technology is revolutionizing wireless communications by shifting from channel adaptation to a responsive wireless environment.
 This paper introduces a multi-IRS assisted millimeter wave (mm-wave) system, allowing intelligent on/off control of individual IRS elements.
 Our objective is to optimize energy efficiency under Quality of Service (QoS) constraints.
 We propose an algorithm where the Access Point (AP) adjusts transmit beamforming, and IRS elements control phaseshifts and on/off status until convergence.
 Utilizing a fractional programming (FP) approach for AP beamforming and Simulated Annealing (SA) for IRS subproblems, we achieve a suboptimum optimal solution.
 A modified nested FP approach addresses the beamforming subproblem.
 Performance analysis in a practical scenario reveals a significant up to 132.16\% improvement in energy efficiency compared to scenarios with randomly selected IRS on/off status.
 This highlights the efficacy of our algorithm in enhancing mm-wave communication systems' overall efficiency.